-Ice Age holds a special place in the hearts of animated movie lovers.
-Led by Ray Romano, John Leguizamo and others, the franchise comprises of five instalments.
+Ice Age franchise holds a special place in the hearts of animated movie lovers.
+Led by Ray Romano, John Leguizamo and others, it comprises of five instalments.
 It is amongst the highly successful franchises of the world.

 Although the concept was unique in itself, the characters of Woolly Mammoth, sabre-tooth tiger and others made the whole journey amusing and unforgettable.
 On the commercial front, the Ice Age franchise made a global collection of $3.22 billion at the box office.